NREL/scikit-sundae/docs/source/user_guide/what_is_sksundae.rst

 What is scikit-SUNDAE?
 ======================
-Scikit-SUNDAE is a Python package that provides bindings to `SUNDIALS <https://sundials.readthedocs.io/>`_ CVODE and IDA integrators.
+scikit-SUNDAE is a Python package that provides bindings to `SUNDIALS <https://sundials.readthedocs.io/>`_ CVODE and IDA integrators.
 These integrators are widely used for solving complex initial value problems, making scikit-SUNDAE a powerful tool for researchers and engineers working in computational science and engineering.

 SUNDIALS, or the SUite of Nonlinear and DIfferential/ALgebraic equation Solvers, is a collection of advanced numerical solvers designed for the efficient and robust solution of differential equations.
 Within the SUNDIALS suite, CVODE and IDA are typically used for the following: